-- · New, smaller double-glazed windows improve thermal performance.
-Good daylight gives low lighting costs. - Air quality sensors regulate fresh air intake - Solar energy collection from atrium exhaust air, purchased for low-cost conversion into the ecessary office accommodation, with library conterence, meeting rooms and kitchen.
-The building (originally a 1920's lactory) has an unusual triangular floor plan.
-PSI and their landlords - the Joseph
+- New, smaller double-glazed windows improve thermal performance. - Good daylight gives low lighting costs.
+Air quality sensors regulate fresh air intake. - Solar energy collection from atrium exhaust air.

+The Project

-The Project The Policy Studies Institute (PSI) is an independent policy research organisation concerned with economic and social studies and the workings of political institutions.
-Their esearch work benefits from a cellular office nvironment, with extensive support facilities ncluding a conference suite which is regularity inteid-out A 5-storey office building in poor co
+The Policy Studies Institute (PSI) is an independent policy research organisation concerned with economic and social studies and the workings of political institutions.
+Their research work benefits from a cellular office environment, with extensive support facilities including a conference suite which is regularly rented-out.